ydamit/planckster-docs/docs/concepts/disaster-tracking-usecase.md

 ### Compile the pipeline/DAG

-In order to view the pipeline and have the ability to create a run, it must be compiled and uploaded with a unique version name:
+To be able to run a pipeline, it has to be compiled and uploaded with a unique version name:

 ![Compile Pipeline](images/compile-pipeline.png)